nythz/pf2e-warlord/README.md

 # Current Features :
 - Entry of the original PDF text
-- Partial adjustments to remaster ruling
+- Updated to the Remastered Rules
 - Automation of Class Feature acquisitions
 - Automation of Leadership Style Selection and access to their key attribute
 - Automation of Leadership Aura Improvements per style
-- Partial Automation of Base Class Features ( Lead by example, Helpful Word )
+- Automation of Base Class Features ( Lead by example, Helpful Word )
-- Automation of Temporary Hit point giving actions using Effects
+- Automation of Temporary Hitpoint scaling actions using effects
 - Indicator of Quickened using Effects
 - Automation of Leadership dice increases from leveling and their uses